tomekbielaszewski/ugamela-automation/README.md

 UgamelaSession session = new UgamelaSession(webDriver).login(login, pass);
 ```

-And finally you can start interacting with the game
+then finally you can start interacting with the game

 ```java
 SpyReports.SpyReport spyReport = new SpyReports(session)